 You’ve designed your chatbot, tested it well and have done everything in your power to make it as good as possible.
 Still, your bot will not solve everything and having a good fallback option will make a difference between a successful chatbot and bot’s that will cause some anger issues.

-In this article, we will guide you through the process of setting up well thought out handoff.
+In this guide, we will guide you through the process of setting up well thought out handoff.
 We do that by splitting it up into 3 building blocks of a good handoff or takeover:

 - Triggering the Handoff Procedure